BeeHeather/COMSOL-Multiphysics-Russifier/README.md

 # COMSOL-Multiphysics-Russifier
 COMSOL Multiphysics Russifier (Pressure Acoustic, Frequency domain module only).
 Russification was made within the framework of university practice, in compliance with copyright.
+The translation is non-professional and incomplete.

 ## How to install: